On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

 In a certain sense, $\mathrm{dist}_{\infty}$ is a ``stable version'' of the variation of the logarithm of the derivative, in the sense that it satisfies, for all $k \geq 1$,

 Moreover, it is a dynamical invariant.
 Indeeed, the subaditivity relation

 easily implies that $\mathrm{dist}_{\infty}$ is invariant under $C^{1+bv}$ conjugacy, since

-It should become evident from the previous paragraph that the vanishing of the asymptotic distortion is closely related to approximating (in the $C^{1+bv}$ sense) an isometry (either a rotation for the circle case or the identity for the interval case) by a sequence of conjugates.
-We explicitly record this fact in the statement below.
+Theorem 3 (whose statement is recalled below) somewhat summarizes the relation between the vanishing of the asymptotic distortion and the approximation (in the $C^{1+bv}$ sense) of an isometry (either a rotation for the circle case or the identity for the interval case) by a sequence of conjugates.
 Notice that, in this theorem, no assumption on absolute continuity for the derivative is made.

-{\bf Proposition 3.} Let $f$ be a $C^{1+bv}$ diffeomorphism of a compact one-dimensional manifold $M$.
-If there exists a sequence $h_n$ of $C^{1+bv}$ diffeomorphisms such that the conjugates $h_n f h_n^{-1}$ converge to an isometry in the $C^{1+bv}$ sense, then the asymptotic distortion of $f$ vanishes.
-Conversely, if $f$ has zero asymptotic distortion, then there exists a sequence of conjugates of $f$ converging to an isometry in the $C^{1+bv}$ sense.
+{\bf Theorem 3.} {\em If $f$ is a $C^{1+bv}$ diffeomorphism of a compact one-dimensional manifold $M$, then its asymptotic distortion vanishes if and only if there exists a sequence $h_n$ of $C^{1+bv}$ diffeomorphisms such that the conjugates $h_n f h_n^{-1}$ converge to an isometry in the $C^{1+bv}$ sense.}

 {\bf Proof.} If $h_n f h_n^{-1}$ converges to an isometry then, for each $\varepsilon > 0$, there exists an integer $N$ such that, for all $n \geq N$,

 This yields, for every integer $k$,

 Therefore,